 At the end of the day, I think we can agree that some training is better than no training.
 But do your due diligence, kick the tires a bit, make sure that the training you are considering is going to be a good fit for you and your company.

 Maverick Solutions has built training specifically for Oracle Cloud software in mind.
-ENGAGE by Maverick, Maverick Solution’s Training as a Service offering, is updated quarterly.
+ENGAGE Learn, Maverick Solution’s Training as a Service offering, is updated quarterly.
 It is fully customizable, comprehensive, and available 34/7/365.
 We work with your team to build learning paths, customize training documentation to match your company’s unique business processes, and customize training to look and function like your instance of Oracle Cloud.

 - Decrease in IT support tickets.